hajame/RandomDungeonGenerator2000/documentation/test_report.md

 The program was written borrowing test-driven development methods.
 The usual workflow was to write a class and test it right away, with the exceptions of classes with complex methods that evolve iteratively.

-This will involve all classes except the Main class.
+All classes, except the Main class, were tested.

-### Exceptions

-Certain branches, such as the equals-method of the Position class were not tested.
-These are really general and well tried basic object comparisons.

 ### jacoco test report